 These floats are known by several names such as ‘tip-capped float’, ‘London roach float’, ‘London patent quill’ and more recently, ‘Naiads’ taken from a description of them by H.T.
 Sherringham in his book ‘An Open Creel’.

 Typically these floats measure between 5 and 7 inches (12 to 18 cm.) depending on the quills I have available.
-If you would like them in a particular length or have other requirements such as a painted tip or different thread colour, I will do my best to accommodate your requirements and you can contact me using the contact form or by sending an email to email@example.com.
+If you would like them in a particular length or have other requirements such as a painted tip or different thread colour, I will do my best to accommodate your requirements and you can contact me using information on the contact page.

 While most styles of vintage floats can be reproduced using the same techniques as more recent traditional floats, the iconic tapered quill floats made in London up to the early 20th century were made using goose and swan quills that had been treated using a special patented process.